ghs-robotics/PracticeRepository/README.md

 ## NOTICE
+This repository is built off of the 2022 version of the FtcRobotController Repository

 Fork this repository and then clone it to your computer.
 Try to code a robot.
 When you want to test your code, ask one of the leads to test the code on the robot.

 There are guides and instruction comments inside the java class files.
 To find those comments use the Find tool and look for "TODO:" in Project